 Alice is presented trying to halt John's destructiveness, effectively acting in place of her master.
 She is even depicted evoking her master's superior authority by verbally warning the boy to stop or else she would tell his father.
 The power dynamic between the master's servant and his son is shown to have been very finely balanced.
-Alice may have been a girl and may have been of a lower social status than John, her scolding but of him suggests that as his father's of him suggests househ that as his father's representative, she could have reasonably w anticipated that he would defer to h her deputed authority and obey her t commands.
-Over the past forty years there of has been a broad consensus in scholarship of revolving around the notion that in the i Reformation era patriarchy intensified t and fathers punished misbehaviour more harshly than they had done previously.
+Alice may have been a girl and may have been of a lower social status than John, but her scolding of him suggests that as his father's harshly than they had done previously.
 The advent of Protestantism - and its associated drive for the home to become the primary site for the education and discipline of the young and the effective suppression of youthful sinfulness - is believed to have strengthened patriarchal control.
 Alice's threat is a manifestation of the contemporary cultural expectation that a father should occupy an authoritarian position within his household.
 By suggesting that the prospect of John's father being told would induce enough fear to make him stop his destructiveness, the jurors both affirmed the father's authority over his son and reflected the contemporary notion that a son's duty was to be obedient.
 This ideal is underpinned by the Ten Commandments, the fifth of which orders children of all ages to 'honour thy father and thy mother'.